majazocom/Doggy-Day-Care/README.md

  </code>

-### Instead of hard code a list of dogs, why not grab them from our API?
+### Instead of hard code a list of dogs, why not fetch them from our API?

 <code>